01 - 11 September 2022

 More recently, he was selected to perform at the Festival d’Aix-en-Provence as part of an intercultural ensemble led by Fabrizio Cassol with musicians from all around the Mediterranean.

-He currently performs with artists such as Miguel Calhaz, Javier Subatin and Victor Zamora, exploring musical repertoire ranging from jazz to world music, and is also working on Zé Cruz’s new album as part of the project USSEGUNDU.
+He is currently finishing his bachelor in Jazz at the Superior Music School of Lisbon (the Escola Superior de Música de Lisboa) and performing with artists such as Miguel Calhaz, Javier Subatin and Victor Zamora, exploring musical repertoire ranging from jazz to world music, and is also working on Zé Cruz’s new album as part of the project USSEGUNDU.